Bay of Kotor: Culture

 Most of the region's inhabitants are Orthodox Christians, declaring themselves on census forms of either Montenegrins or Serbians, while a minority are Croatians.
 The Bay region is under the protection of UNESCO due to its rich cultural heritage.

 The Boka region has a long maritime tradition and harbored a strong fleet since the Middle Ages, which historically formed the backbone of the Bay's economy.
 Kotor was home to a notable naval academy, the Scuola Nautica.
 The fleet peaked at 300 ships in the 18th century, when Boka was a rival to Dubrovnik and Venice.
 During the Austro-Hungarian period, the Bay of Kotor produced the majority of sea captains of the Österreichischer Lloyd shipping company.

 Historically, inhabitants of both dominant faiths of the Boka region were referred to as Bocchesi (an Italian-language exonym).
 In 1806, about two-thirds of Bocchesi were adherents of Eastern Orthodoxy, the remaining third being Catholic.
 Catholicism was the dominant faith in Perast.
 During the 19th century, Orthodox Bocchesi were strongly in favor of a union with the Prince-Bishopric of Montenegro, while many Catholic inhabitants favored continued Austro-Hungarian rule.

 On the landward side, long walls run from the fortified old town of Kotor to the castle of Saint John, far above; the heights of the Krivošije, a group of barren plateaus in Mount Orjen, were crowned by small forts.

 The shores of the bay Herceg Novi house the Orthodox convent of St. Sava near (Savina monastery) standing amid surrounding gardens.
 It was founded in the 16th century and contains many specimens of 17th century silversmiths' work.
 12.87 km east of Herceg Novi, there is a Benedictine monastery on a small island opposite Perast (Perasto).
 Perast itself was for a time an independent state in the 14th century.

 Demographics

 The Bokelj (Бокељ) people (pl. Бокељи, Bokelji) are the inhabitants of the Boka kotorska (hence the name) and adjacent regions (near the towns of Kotor, Tivat, Herceg Novi, Risan, Perast).
-They are an ethnic South Slavic community, many of whom nationally identify as Montenegrin, Serb or Croat.
+They are an ethnic South Slavic community, many of whom nationally identify as Serb, Montenegrin or Croat.
 Most are Eastern Orthodox, while some are Roman Catholics.

 According to the 2011 Montenegro census, the total population of Boka was 67,456.
 When it comes to ethnic composition, in 2011 there were 26,435 (39.2%) Serbs, 26,108 (38.7%) Montenegrins, and 4,519 (6.7%) Croats.